scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 How should we even understand the ability of some animals to learn their vocalizations :cite:`wirthlinModularApproachVocal2019`?
 Questions like these are answered by studying how animals communicate with sound :cite:`hopp2012animal`.
-This research requires cutting edge computational methods and big team science across a wide range of disciplines, including ecology, ethology, bioacoustics, psychology, neuroscience, linguistics, and genomics :cite:`sainburgComputationalNeuroethologyVocal2021, stowellComputationalBioacousticsDeep2022, wirthlinModularApproachVocal2019, hauserFacultyLanguageWhat2002`.
+As others have argued, major advances in this research will require cutting edge computational methods and big team science across a wide range of disciplines, including ecology, ethology, bioacoustics, psychology, neuroscience, linguistics, and genomics :cite:`sainburgComputationalNeuroethologyVocal2021, stowellComputationalBioacousticsDeep2022, wirthlinModularApproachVocal2019, hauserFacultyLanguageWhat2002`.

-As in many other domains, this research is being revolutionized by deep learning algorithms :cite:`sainburgComputationalNeuroethologyVocal2021, stowellComputationalBioacousticsDeep2022, cohen2022recent`.
+Research on animal acoustic communication is being revolutionized by deep learning algorithms :cite:`sainburgComputationalNeuroethologyVocal2021, stowellComputationalBioacousticsDeep2022, cohen2022recent`.
 Deep neural network models enable answering questions that were previously impossible to address, in part because these models automate analysis of very large datasets.